 Healthcare Tips

-• If you need help with medicare taxes or any other financial issue, consider working with a financial advisor, who will walk you through everything you need to know.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
+- If you need help with Medicare taxes or any other financial issue, consider working with a financial advisor.
+They can walk you through everything you need to know.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goal, get started now.

-• Life insurance is important to have, especially if you are married or have children.
-It isn’t always easy to know exactly how much life insurance you should purchase, so use SmartAsset’s free life insurance calculator to see what you need for your situation.
+- Life insurance is important to have, especially if you are married or have children.
+It isn’t always easy to know exactly how much life insurance you should purchase.
+You can use SmartAsset’s free life insurance calculator to see what you need for your situation.

 Photo credit: © iStock/zimmytws, © iStock/MCCAIG, © iStock/DragonImages